e-c-k-e-r/tortoise-tts/README.md

   - [x] Web UI
     - [ ] Feature parity with [ai-voice-cloning](https://git.ecker.tech/mrq/ai-voice-cloning)
       - Although I feel a lot of its features are the wrong way to go about it.
-  - [ ] Additional samplers for the autoregressive model
+  - [ ] Additional samplers for the autoregressive model (such as mirostat / dynamic temperature)
-  - [ ] Additional samplers for the diffusion model
+  - [ ] Additional samplers for the diffusion model (beyond the already included DDIM)
-  - [ ] BigVGAN in place of the original vocoder
+  - [X] BigVGAN in place of the original vocoder
+    - [X] HiFiGAN integration as well
   - [ ] XFormers / flash_attention_2 for the autoregressive model
     - Beyond HF's internal implementation of handling alternative attention
     - Both the AR and diffusion models also do their own attention...
+  - [ ] Saner way of loading finetuned models / LoRAs
   - [ ] Some vector embedding store to find the "best" utterance to pick
 - [ ] Documentation